What To Support

 Our largest scholarship fund is the Moravian Scholarship Fund (MSF) - an unrestricted source of financial aid for academically qualified students to help make their education affordable.
 Donations to the MSF are used in the following fiscal year to provide financial aid.

 Annual Giving Scholarships were established in the 2012-2013 academic year to provide an additional opportunity for donors to address students’ need for scholarship funds.
 For $12,500, a donor can create an Annual Giving Scholarship that provides general aid to help support deserving Moravian students.
 An annual giving scholarship is an immediate way for alumni and friends to help fund a Moravian student’s education.

 By establishing an endowed fund, you will make a direct impact on Moravian students for countless future generations.
-The fund will become a permanent memorial and an ongoing investment in the future of Moravian College and our students.
+The fund will become a permanent memorial and an ongoing investment in the future of Moravian University and our students.

-Endowed scholarship funds are part of the College’s total endowment fund to take advantage of being part of a large pool of investments.
+Endowed scholarship funds are part of the University’s total endowment fund to take advantage of being part of a large pool of investments.
 Each endowment fund is accounted for as a separate fund within the larger endowment.

 - You may establish an unrestricted endowed scholarship fund with a minimum gift of $25,000.
 The fund can be established either through a single gift or with payments over two to five years.

 - An endowed scholarship fund may be named for you, a member of your family, or in memory or honor of an individual, and any other appropriate name, e.g. the Class of 1966 Scholarship Fund.

 - Additional gifts to an endowed scholarship fund may be made by any person at any time.

 - The donor will receive information on the student each year the scholarship is awarded.